ChrisOfNormandy/CoNLib/README.md

 Most things can be registered using a method defined in `conlib/registry/ModRegister.java`, but there are other areas that define more complex and / or refined methods.

-For instance, `block/ModBlock.java` provides a handful of preset methods for registering new block types like stones / rock, wood, bricks and ore.
+For instance, `block/ModBlock.java` provides a handful of preset methods for registering new block types like stone, wood, bricks and ore.
 Too, some custom block types I developed are accessable via this interface.

 Some of these presets have even more generous registration capabilities, such as `Ore`, which allows the registration of various resources associated with ore blocks.
 Things like tools, ingots, nuggets, armour, the base item, etc...